ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

   bibliography: bibliography("refs.bib"),
 )

-== Project Description

-In the ever-evolving domain of mobile robotics, pivotal for technological advancement, this project is situated within a simulated mini-factory environment, meticulously orchestrated in the Gazebo framework.
-This setup is delineated into three targeted zones and a singular restricted area, each tailored to appraise the efficacy of diverse mapping and navigational algorithms.
+#heading(
+  numbering: none,
+  [*Project Description*]
+)

-The core challenge of this initiative revolves around the formulation and deployment of an advanced robot navigation software stack.
-This is aimed at guiding our designated `Jackal` robot through a predetermined sequence of locations within the simulation.
-Commencing from the Assembly Line sections labeled 1 and 2, the journey extends through Random Box zones 1 to 4, culminating at Delivery Vehicle stations 1, 2, and 3 which are shown in @fig:map_overview.
-This sequence serves not only to evaluate the robot's proficiency in navigation but also to scrutinize the robustness and flexibility of the underlying algorithms against the backdrop of the simulated mini-factory's dynamic conditions.
+This project focuses on developing and deploying an advanced robot navigation software stack in a simulated mini-factory environment using the Gazebo framework.
+The environment is divided into three targeted zones and a restricted area to evaluate various mapping and navigational algorithms.
+The main objective is to guide the 'Jackal' robot through a predefined sequence of locations, starting from Assembly Line sections 1 and 2, through Random Box zones 1 to 4, and ending at Delivery Vehicle stations 1, 2, and 3, as shown in @fig:map_overview.
+This sequence aims to assess the robot's navigational abilities and the robustness and flexibility of the underlying algorithms within the dynamic conditions of the simulated mini-factory.

 #figure(
-image("assets/map_overview.png", width: 100%),
+image("assets/map_overview.png", width: 80%),
 caption: [Schematic of mini-factory environment],
 ) <fig:map_overview>

-== Task 1: Mapping
+= Task 1: Mapping

 === Problems in LiDAR SLAM Algorithms